OWL-5721/CapabilityAccessManagerMonitor/README.md

 ## Related Project

 **CapabilityMonitor Notifier** — a companion tray application that polls `alerts.db`, delivers Windows toast notifications for open alerts, and lets the user resolve them with a single click.
-See `README-CapabilityMonitorNotifier.md`.
+See `README.md - CapabilityMonitorNotifier`.